vmohit256/ml_practice/math/linear_algebra/README.md

     - (Q^T Q)_ij = qi^T * qj = 1 if i = j, 0 otherwise
 - Spectral theorem: any symmetric matrix can be decomposed as: S = Q Lamda Q^T
     - TODO: understand its proof
-- for any n x m matrix, A A^T and A^T A are positive semi-definite
+- for any n x m matrix, A A^T and A^T A are symmetric positive semi-definite
     - they are non-negative eigen values
     - their overlapping eigen values are square of the eigen values of A
     - A = U Sigma V^T